 A northeast tower wind flow pattern was apparent on all of the 30 event days.
-Mr. Wheeler showed through his analysis that the cases in would allow the meteorologist at this task all showed an apparent shift of the surface winds to a northeast flow pattern 20 minutes to 2 hours before the winds reached 35 kt.
+Mr. Wheeler showed through his analysis that the cases in would allow the meteorologist at this task all showed an apparent shift VAFB to alert the operational cusof the surface winds to a northeast flow pattern 20 minutes to 2 hours before the winds reached 35 kt.
 The next step in developing a high-wind alert capability for VAFB would be the installation of a local mesoscale model that would incorporate all of the local data sets.
 The model should then be tested to see if it can forecast these types of events with a lead time of 2 to 24 hours.
-This
+This tomers in a timelier manner so protective action could be taken.